NirmalKnock/Auto_Hand_wash_system/README.md

 - You can increse the time ,i defined in the coding
 - You can increase or decrese the distance from sensor ,as i mention in the coding i used in 10 sec
 - if any doubts mail me : nirmalknock@gmail.com
+ And Just connect with me on Linkedin :https://www.linkedin.com/in/nirmalknock/